abel-research/ampscan/docs/index.rst

 such as importing, aligning and registering meshes.
 AmpScan relies heavily on `NumPy`_ and `SciPy`_ to perform mathematical operations with vizualisation handled by `PyQt`_ and `VTK`_.
 The package is still under active development by researchers at the University of Southampton
-- this documentation should be considered the 'go to' for anyone interested in using or developing AmpScan.
+- this documentation should be considered the 'go-to' for anyone interested in using or developing AmpScan.

 .. _numpy: http://www.numpy.org/